Post-Doctoral Residency

 Didactic Instruction

 Didactic instruction is provided by the University of Dayton Department of Physical Therapy core and adjunct faculty.
 This is delivered via a 12-credit didactic certificate program comprised of six academic courses specifically designed for advanced instruction in sports physical therapy.
-Content will be provided in a hybrid format with online lectures, online live discussions and self-study delivered remotely via the University of Dayton’s Learning Management System.
-Additionally, residents will develop hands-on skills through in-person weekend lab intensive sessions corresponding with each academic course.
-Residents will complete a total of 300 educational hours throughout the program.
+Content will be provided in a hybrid format with online lectures, online live journal clubs and and self-study.
+Additionally, residents will develop hands-on skills through in-person lab intensive sessions.
+Residents will complete a total of 400 educational hours throughout the program.

 Other Educational Opportunities

-Residents may, depending on their clinical track, have other educational opportunities including surgical observation, multidisciplinary collaboration, or involvement in ongoing research projects.
+Residents may have other educational opportunities, such as surgical observation, involvement in ongoing research projects, and athletic screening events.
 Physical therapists seeking to sit for the ABPTS sports certification examination are required to submit evidence in national First Responder standards and Emergency Cardiovascular Care (ECC) guidelines.
-Sufficient evidence is defined by the ABPTS as having one of the following:
+The program will provide opportunities to meet this requirement if this has not been previously met prior to enrollment.

 Admission Requirements